mbeps/maruf.git-module/README.md

-# Back-End Module
+# Git Module
-Contains extensions for Back-End development.
-This extension can be used as profiles; for example, if Back-End development is needed, then this can be enabled which will also enable all the extension related to it in bulk.
+Contains extensions for Git.
+This extension can be used as profiles; for example, if Git development is needed, then this can be enabled which will also enable all the extension related to it in bulk.